SamoraHunter/ensemble_genetic_algorithm/docs/source/docs_wiki/Hyperparameter_Reference.md

 ### Genetic Algorithm Evolutionary Parameters

-These parameters, defined in the `grid` dictionary, control the core evolutionary operators from the `DEAP` library.
+These parameters, defined in `config.yml` under `grid_params`, control the core evolutionary operators from the `DEAP` library.

 -   `cxpb`: **Crossover Probability**.
 The probability that two selected parent individuals will undergo crossover to create offspring.
 A higher value encourages exploration of new combinations.